 The recommended route passes areas such as Dihua Street and Ximending, before zigzagging it’s way around central Taipei.
 While it can get a little crowded on weekends, it’s an excellent cycle ride almost any time of the year.
 There are various paths on both sides Xindian River, as well as frequent bridges across, so you can also customize your route on the fly depending on how crowded it is and if anything ahead looks of interest.

-A nice place to stop the Xindian River would be at the Treasure Hill Artist Village, which has a few YouBike stations nearby and is a lovely spot to chill after a bike ride, with its art galleries and cafes.
+A nice place to stop along the Xindian River would be at the Treasure Hill Artist Village, which has a few YouBike stations nearby and is a lovely spot to chill after a bike ride, with its art galleries and cafes.
 Alternatively, you could continue down the river and end up at Xindian.

 Time required: 40-50 minutes